 Cons

-- Usage tiers can get costly as traffic grows beyond small sites
+- Usage tiers can get costly as traffic grows

-- No built-in session replay or heatmaps
+- No session replay or heatmaps

 FAQ